Updated on June 15, 2023

 While the bill carried the House with a 103 to 42 vote, it died on the Senate floor – even after Abbott made it clear that he was open to a reduction in penalties for possession of small amounts of marijuana.
 In other words, there is some movement forward, but it could take a while to see concrete results.

-What Texans Have to Say
+What Texans Have to Say about Legalizing Marijuana

-According to a poll conducted by the University of Texas and the Texas Tribune in June of 2020, the majority of registered voters throughout Texas are prepared to vote in favor of marijuana legalization in one form or another.
+According to a poll conducted by the University of Texas and the Texas Tribune in June 2020, the majority of registered voters throughout Texas are prepared to vote in favor of marijuana legalization in one form or another.
 The breakdown looks as follows:

 Twenty-three percent of voters polled would vote to legalize any amount of marijuana.